Returning to Paid Employment

 • expressing your milk at work.

-• how often you will need breastfeeding or pumping breaks.
+• how often you will need nursing or pumping breaks.

 • where you can go for these breaks.